 Breathable, ultralight, weather resistant, stretchy, soft, stuffable, recycled, recyclable – what else can you ask for in a great lightweight softshell jacket to take on your travels, stuff in your pack, or wrap around your waist?
-Sweden’s Houdini Sportswear Motion Light Houdi has been in its line of Motion Light products, and I love it as a superb travel jacket.
+Sweden’s Houdini Sportswear Motion Light Houdi is in its line of Motion Light products, and I love it as a superb travel jacket.

 It is so lightweight at about eight ounces, yet this Motion Light Houdi (yes, a play on hoody and Houdini!) offers light rain and wind resistance, two front hand pockets, a hood, a full zip, and a bottom hem draw cord adjustment.
 Often light-as-a-wisp jackets pare back on fabric durability or overall features – making them great just-in-case pack-alongs but less practical as a real travel jacket.
 But you often need a few extra ounces to get protective features – me, I’ll take eight ounces with a little guts over three wispy ones for a travel jacket.